harshbhatt7585/mnist_jax/README.md

 This functional update style works naturally with transformations such as `jax.jit`.

-### 2. Conditions are not compiled in JAX function.
+### 2. Data-dependent conditions require JAX control flow

 During JIT compilation, JAX traces the operations performed by a function.
 A regular Python `if` statement fails when its condition depends on a runtime